LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 ``IActionResult``
 ^^^^^^^^^^^^^^^^^

-``IActionResult`` is an interface in the ASP.NET framework.
+``IActionResult`` is an interface in the ASP.NET framework and often times the return type of controller methods.
-Classes that implement this interface are representative of what the client will do because of the controller action.
-So if our ``Index()`` method is called in ``HelloController``, the returned value dictates what the client will display.
+When we specify the return type as ``IActionResult``, the returned value dictates what the client will display.

-We will often choose throughout this book to return content as a result.
-Content can include a view (from model-view-controller), JSON, and simple text, for example.
+We can use ``IActionResult`` to get the client to display JSON, a view, or even plain text.
+We will only scratch the surface of what ``IActionResult`` can do so for now, let's focus on ``Content``.

 In our ``Index()`` method, we want to return a simple string of HTML to be displayed on the webpage.
 We use ``Content()`` to specify which string we want to use for our content and we specify the content type with ``"text/html"``.
 When using ``Content()``, we need to specify the content type in order the page to render how we want it to!